Human-Centered Healthcare Movement (HCHM)

 The Movement does not sell, rent, or trade personal information.

-We take appropriate technical and administrative measures — such as encrypted storage, restricted access, and secure authentication — to protect personal information from unauthorized access, alteration, disclosure, or destruction.
+We take technical and administrative safeguards appropriate to the sensitivity of the information to protect personal information from unauthorized access, use, disclosure, or loss.

 In the unlikely event of a data-security incident, the Movement will respond promptly, take appropriate containment and mitigation steps, and notify affected individuals where required by law.

-We retain story content and related information only as long as necessary to fulfill the purposes described in this Policy or as required by law.
+We retain personal information only as long as necessary to fulfill the purposes described in this Policy or as required by law.

 When information is no longer needed, it is securely destroyed or anonymized.

-Retained content is reviewed annually to confirm that ongoing storage remains appropriate.
+Retained content is reviewed periodically to ensure that continued storage remains appropriate.

 Stories may include sensitive health or mental-health experiences.

-While contributors are free to share their perspectives, we ask that they avoid including identifiers or details that could expose others.
+While contributors are free to share their perspectives, we ask that they avoid including identifying details that could expose themselves or others.

 If writing your story causes distress, consider pausing or seeking support from a qualified professional or crisis service.